-- Natural sources of pollution of water are soil erosion, leaching of minerals from rocks and decaying of organic matter.
+- Natural sources of pollution of water are soil erosion, leaching of minerals from rocks (due to natural solubility and solubility triggered by acid rain) and decaying of organic matter.

 - When pollutants are discharged from a specific location such as a drain pipe carrying industrial effluents discharged directly into a water body it represents point source pollution.

-- In contrast non-point sources include discharge of pollutants from diffused sources or from a larger area such as run off from agricultural fields, grazing lands, construction sites, abandoned mines and pits, roads and streets.
+- In contrast, non-point sources include discharge of pollutants from diffused sources or from a larger area such as runoff from agricultural fields, grazing lands, construction sites, abandoned mines and pits, etc.

-- The sewage contains human and animal excreta, food residues, cleaning agents, detergents and other wastes.
+- The sewage contains human and animal excreta, food residues, cleaning agents, detergents, etc.

-- Domestic and hospital sewage contain many undesirable pathogenic microorganisms, and its disposal into a water without proper treatment.
+- Domestic and hospital sewage contain many undesirable pathogenic microorganisms.

-- Presence of organic and inorganic wastes in water decreases the dissolved Oxygen (DO) content of the water.
+- Presence of organic and inorganic wastes in water decreases the dissolved oxygen content of the water.

-- The higher amounts of waste increases the rates of decomposition and O2 consumption, thereby decreases the DO content of water.
+- The higher amounts of waste increase the rates of decomposition and O2 consumption thereby decreases the DO content of water.